Two-photon-interaction effects in the bad-cavity limit: Adiabatic elimination of the harmonic oscillator

 where $ D(\alpha)=e^{\alpha a^\dagger - \alpha^* a}$, $\alpha= - \frac{2 i \beta}{k}$, and

-In other words, $\cst$ is obtained by applying to the thermal state with energy $\hbar \omega \nwt$ the displacement operator corresponding to the coherent state in which the HO would be at zero temperature.
+In other words, $\cst$ is a thermal coherent state obtained by applying to the thermal state with average energy $\hbar \omega \nwt$ the displacement operator corresponding to the coherent state in which the HO would be at zero temperature.

 We choose to use as perturbative parameter $\epsilon$ the quantity $g/k$ so that $\epsilon = g/k$.
 With this choice, we can write

 where $c= k$.
 Moreover, $\Lb_Q = \epsilon \Lb_B$.
 Therefore, at first order in $g/k$ we get [see Eq.~\eqref{eq: first order reduced dynamics2} with $A_1 = \an$, $A_2 = \adn$, $B^\dagger_1 = J_+$, and $B^\dagger_2 = J_-$]